phuselab/EcoSampling/README.md

 > - /protobj              functions for sampling proto-object parameters
 > - /Datasets: 		image sequences  to be processed
 > - /results: 		to store  results
-> - /saltools:            the tools for computing saliency: for demo purposes
-                        here you will find the 3-rd party Self-Resemblance method by Seo and Milanfar, Journal of Vision (2009) 9(12):15, 1Ð27
+> - /saltools:            the tools for computing saliency: for demo purposes here you will find the 3-rd party Self-Resemblance method by ```Seo and Milanfar, Journal of Vision (2009) 9(12):15, 1D27```.
 Store in this directory other salience methods you develop or download from external sources
 > - /stats:               statistics tools borrowed from various parties
 > - /visualization: 	some visualization tools